 1. Make sure you have multiple profiles

 Create several professional profiles.
-Think of Twitter, a professional Facebook, LinkedIn or Google+ page.
+Think of Twitter, a professional Facebook or LinkedIn.
 You can even go a step further and create e.g. an about.me page (see item 5).
 You do not have to actively use those accounts as long as you make sure you can be found on multiple online locations (just ensure you add information about you, your professional activities and a picture).
 Actively using them on the other hand, will clearly increase your ranking (see next items).

 2. On LinkedIn?
 Use a descriptive title